 Sometimes, you simply reach the top of the available ladder in a company.
 This is especially true in smaller organizations with limited high-level roles.
-If you’ve made a strong case for why you deserve a raise or a more senior job title but you aren’t getting anywhere, it might be time to move on.
+If you’ve made a strong case for why you deserve a raise or a more senior job title but aren’t getting anywhere, it might be time to move on.

 Your values are no longer aligned with those of the company

 Companies are like people—they grow and change.
 The company you signed on with as a new graduate ten years ago might be vastly different than the organization you work for today.
-Perhaps the culture is no longer a fit for you, the company’s strategic direction has shifted, or your career has taken a different direction from the one you had initially expected.
+Perhaps the culture is no longer a fit for you, the company’s strategic direction has shifted, or your career has taken a different direction from what you had initially expected.
 All of these are acceptable reasons to want to make a change.

 Now that we’ve covered the legitimate reasons to quit, what are some of the worst reasons for leaving a job?

 Let’s be frank: work is called work for a reason.
 It’s not always going to be fun, nor is it meant to be.
-Many people tend to romanticize the idea of the “perfect job,” when in reality most jobs come with their fair share of pros and cons.
+Many people tend to romanticize the idea of the “perfect job,” when in reality, most jobs have their fair share of pros and cons.

 You hate your boss

 Unfortunately, bad bosses are more common than you might think.
-While they can certainly make work miserable, an incompetent manager alone is probably not reason enough to quit until you have another position lined up elsewhere.
+While they can certainly make work miserable, an incompetent manager alone does probably not reason enough to quit until you have another position lined up elsewhere.